Move out of the darkness of shame,

 How we’ll work together

-we’ll integrate various trauma therapy techniques, such as Parts Work, CBT, and DBT to gently uncover and heal the root causes of the symptoms you’ve been experiencing.
+we’ll get started with EMDR or integrate various trauma therapy techniques, such as Parts Work, CBT, and DBT to gently uncover and heal the root causes of the symptoms you’ve been experiencing.

 As we move toward the end of our work together, you will develop a sense of closure from your past.
 While we’ll never be able to change your past, we can help you feel more in control of your thoughts and emotions so you can illuminate the light within you.